Dark matter as the source of neutrino mass: theory overview and experimental prospects: Revamped scotogenic model

 The scalar doublet $\eta$ in the dark sector is the same as present in the minimal scotogenic scenario discussed in Sec.\ref{sec:simpl-scot-setup}.
 In order to ensure dark-matter stability the $\mathbb{Z}_2$ symmetry must remain unbroken.
 This implies that the $\mathbb{Z}_2$-odd scalar $\eta$ should not acquire a nonzero VEV, so that spontaneous electroweak symmetry-breaking will be associated only to the VEVs of the neutral components of $\Phi$ and $\Omega$.

-After symmetry-breaking the $\mathbb{Z}_2$-even scalar spectrum contains four physical neutral Higgs scalars.
-These include one physical charged scalar~($H^\pm$), as the other one is absorbed by the gauge boson $W^\pm$.
-One also has two physical $CP$-even neutral scalars $(h,H)$, coming from the mixing of $\phi^0$ and $\Omega^0$.
+After symmetry-breaking the scalar spectrum contains four physical neutral scalars.
+Besides the neutral dark scalars, $\eta_R,~\eta_I$, these include two physical $CP$-even neutral Higgs bosons $(h,H)$, coming from the mixing of $\phi^0$ and $\Omega^0$.
 The mass matrix of $CP$-even neutral Higgs scalars in the basis $(\phi^0, \Omega^0)$ reads as

 with the mass eigenvalues given by

 where by convention $m_h^2\leq m_H^2$, with $h$ identified as \sm Higgs boson discovered at LHC~\cite{ATLAS:2012yve,CMS:2012qbp}. \\[-.2cm]